 The statutory surplus fund and discretionary surplus fund are restricted for use.
 They may only be applied to offset losses or increase the registered capital of the respective companies.
 These reserves are not allowed to be transferred to the Company by way of cash dividends, loans or advances, nor can they be distributed except for liquidation.

-For the years ended December 31, 2018, 2019 and 2020, the Group's PRC subsidiaries made appropriations to the statutory reserves of nil, RMB3,316,650 and RMB22,208,130, respectively.
+For the years ended December 31, 2019, 2020 and 2021, the Group's PRC subsidiaries made appropriations to the statutory reserves of RMB3,316,650, RMB22,208,130 and RMB20,875,864, respectively.

-(hh) Recent Accounting Pronouncements
+(gg) Recent Accounting Pronouncements